 That magical combination of salty and sweet in a gluten-free, dairy-free mini donut.
 Enjoy these little gems gulit-free!

 I hope people clicking through to this recipe won’t become annoyed at the title because Healthy Salted Caramel Mini Donuts don’t contain caramel.
 Instead they contain something that is a great healthy substitute for caramel – Peanut Butter Cookie Lara Bars (Lara Bar is the product/brand name and Peanut Butter Cookie is the flavor).
 Believe it or not, when you purée dates and peanuts together, which is all that a Peanut Butter Cookie Lara Bar is, you get something that tastes remarkably like caramel and not at all like peanut butter.
 These bars are not as chewy and gooey as caramel but they are intensely sweet, and the flavor is about as close to caramel as the combination of any two all natural, whole foods could possibly be, which is why I knew they would work perfectly in a healthy version of mini salted caramel donuts.
-I make a version of these bars, which I will be posting at a later date, but when I don’t have time to make my own, Lara Bars are my “go-to” snack bars.
-(Note, this is not a sponsored post – I just love Lara Bars!)

 The inspiration for Healthy Salted Caramel Mini Donuts came from a gorgeous wedding I recently attended at the Barn on Walnut Hill, a rustic but chic farmhouse set on 4 acres in North Yarmouth, Maine, about 20 minutes north of Portland.
 The wedding began with a short walk down a path that led guests into a Hansel and Gretel like woodland forest where, underneath a canopy of trees, the bride’s uncle officiated the ceremony and pronounced the happy couple husband and wife – an idyllic setting if ever there was one!
 A cocktail hour followed after which we were ushered into a massive tent nearby to enjoy a fabulous farm-to-table dinner.
 The first course was presented family-style and could have easily been a meal in itself, with the main course served more formally by wait staff who magically knew which entrees we had all selected even though many us had long forgotten the choice we made on the wedding rsvp card!
 (And no, there were no hints on the place cards – I looked!)
 After dinner we moved into the beautiful barn for dancing and dessert and that is where I nearly O.D.’d on salted caramel mini donuts!